FlyingWorkshop/market-design/_sources/book/house-allocation-and-kidney-exchange.md

 There is a shortage of transplant kidneys.

-* Wait list for a transplant has been getting longer.
+* Waitlist for a transplant has been getting longer.
-* Over 105,000 patients are on the wait list.
+* Over 105,000 patients are on the waitlist.
 * Roughly 20,000 transplants a year, mostly cadaveric.
 * In 2018, 9,500 people on the list died or became too sick to receive a transplant.